jpsdr/MKVToolnix-Windows-7/README.Windows.md

 - roughly 2 GB of free space available

 Earlier versions of this document described in painful details how to build each library.
-Luckily there's the "mingw-cross-env" project at http://mingw-cross-env.nongnu.org/ that provides an easy-to-use way of setting up everything we need.
+Luckily there's the [mingw-cross-env project] (http://mingw-cross-env.nongnu.org/) that provides an easy-to-use way of setting up everything we need.

 Unfortunately current versions of mingw-cross-env use a compiler